-Little Red Wagon PlaySchool does not discriminate on the basis of race, religion, cultural heritage, political beliefs, marital status, disability, national origin, or sexual orientation.
+Little Red Wagon PlaySchool does not discriminate on the basis of race, religion, cultural heritage, political beliefs, marital status, disability, national origin, gender, or sexual orientation.

 Little Red Wagon PlaySchool

 Little Red Wagon PlaySchool offers a developmental approach to education.
 Our goal is to promote the cognitive, social, emotional and physical growth of children.
 We believe the needs and rights of children come first.
 The premise behind our developmental approach is that children are naturally curious and eager to learn.
 We tap into this curiosity through exploration, discovery and "hands on" experience.

 Each child is unique.
 As each child develops and matures at his/her own pace, it is our responsibility to have materials available for them to explore, discover and create.
 When children are given this opportunity, it promotes their self-esteem and independence.
 This approach encourages children to think for themselves, draw their own conclusions, and make their own decisions.
 Our unique approach draws from several educational modalities such as Montessori and Reggio Emilia.